On the Wheel or at the Wheel? Understanding the Difference

 In everyday language, the expression has become synonymous with the act of driving, frequently used in casual conversations:

-Related: Informational or Informative - What's the Difference?
+Related: Disc or Disk: What's the Difference?

 “My mom is currently at the wheel, navigating through the traffic.”